Ruby’s Herd

 We agreed to take him and give him a happy peaceful life with us where he won’t be ridden (as he can’t be).

-We have welcomed him into our sanctuary in 2021 and he has already fitted in beautifully AND as he is so gentle he is a natural therapy horse!
-And LOVES doing Equine therapy sessions with people!
+We have welcomed him into our sanctuary and he fitted in beautifully AND as he is so gentle he is a natural therapy horse!
+And LOVES doing Healing with Horse sessions with people!

 We have slowly integrated him with one of our herds and he is now a full member of Ruby’s herd!
 He is good friends with Louie and Dodger too.
 However, he is so very polite and respectful and always waits at the end of the queue for his breakfast.